stevapple/gsoc-2021-writeups/README.md

 ## Environment

-I'm using macOS 11.5.2 with Xcode 13 beta 5 by the end of the coding period.
+I'm using macOS 11.5.2 with Xcode 13 beta 5 on an Intel Mac by the end of the coding period.
 That is, you're likely to build and use the toolchain smoothly if you're at the same version.
 It is also assumed to be compatible with macOS 11.5.1, macOS 12 beta and with Xcode 13 beta 4, but there's no guarantee.

 Trying to build the toolchain on Windows is known to be problematic, because these tools are not optimized for Windows use case.
 Building on Linux has not been tested yet, but any single piece of the changes are supposed not to break Linux builds.